-- Describe how your problem-solving skills were able to benefit your team or company.
+- Describe how your problem-solving skills benefited your team or company.

 - Are you able to tell me about a time when you used creativity to overcome a business or ethical dilemma?

 - What was the best idea you had at a previous company?

 - How do you decide which problems to focus on at work?

 - Tell me about when someone in senior leadership asked you for help.

 - Name three things you improved at your previous company.

 - Give me an example of a time when you had to think on your feet to fix a problematic and timely issue.